Skip to content

 Headless slider / range comparison

 How @rozie-ui/slider compares to the existing slider libraries across the six frameworks.
-Like the listbox, the slider has no shared vanilla-JS engine — but unlike the listbox, the cross-framework slider landscape splits along a second axis: headless-behaviour libraries (React Aria, Radix, Kobalte, Melt, Angular CDK) that reimplement the WAI-ARIA slider pattern per ecosystem, versus the native-input wrappers (rc-slider, MUI Slider, noUiSlider) that ship a styled, batteries-included widget.
-Rozie sits deliberately in a third spot: it authors the behaviour once on top of the browser's own <input type="range"> and ships it to all six frameworks as the same idiomatic <Slider>.
+Like the listbox, the slider has no shared vanilla-JS engine, but unlike the listbox, the cross-framework slider landscape splits along a second axis: headless-behaviour libraries (React Aria, Radix, Kobalte, Melt, Angular CDK) that reimplement the WAI-ARIA slider pattern per ecosystem, versus the native-input wrappers (rc-slider, MUI Slider, noUiSlider) that ship a styled, batteries-included widget.
+Rozie sits deliberately in a third spot: @rozie-ui/slider builds the behaviour on the browser's own <input type="range"> and delivers the same <Slider> on all six frameworks, with the same props, events, two-way value, slots, and handle, installed as a pre-compiled per-framework package with no Rozie toolchain required.

 The libraries at a glance